Please ensure Javascript is enabled for purposes of website accessibility

 Digital at Alton

 You will need five GCSEs at grade 4 or above, including English and Mathematics.
-Please visit the individual courses pages for specific entry requirements for the course you are interested in or contact our Student Recruitment team if you have any queries about entry requirements.
+Please visit the individual course pages for specific entry requirements for course you are interested in, or contact our Student Recruitment team if you have any queries about entry requirements.

-The Transition Programme is expected to be one full academic year and may be right for you if you –
+The Pre-T Level is expected to be one full academic year, and may be right for you if:

-• are keen to progress onto studying a T Level but don’t quite hit the entry criteria
+• You are keen to progress onto studying a T Level but don’t quite hit the entry requirements

-• need further support relating to pastoral or personal development needs that can be supported within the duration of the Transition Programme
+• You need further support relating to pastoral or personal development needs that can be supported within the duration of this programme

-• would benefit from the additional time the Transition Programme provides you to build your knowledge and skills in English and Mathematics, in order to achieve your Level 2
+• You would benefit from the additional time the Pre-T Level provides you to build your knowledge and skills in English and Mathematics, to achieve your GCSE

-• learn better in a mainly classroom/workshop-based environment rather than the workplace
+• You learn better in a mainly classroom/workshop-based environment rather than the workplace

-Following the completion of your T Level, there will be a number of options for you to consider, for instance, skilled employment, a higher apprenticeship or higher education.
+Following the completion of your T Level, there will be a number of options for you to consider, for instance, skilled employment, a higher apprenticeship of higher education.

 Completing your T Level is a great way to help you go on to a Higher Apprenticeship.
 If you impress the employer at your industry placement, they may even want to take you on as an apprentice through a Higher Apprenticeship.